gohugoio/hugo/content/templates/go-templates.md

 ## Variables

 Each Go template has a struct (object) made available to it.
-In Hugo, each template is passed page struct.
-More details are available in the [variables and params section][variablesparams].
+In Hugo, each template is passed a page's struct.
+More details on the structs passed to specific page kinds are in the [variables][] section.

-A variable is accessed by referencing the variable name.
+A variable is accessed by referencing the variable name inside of a template:

 ```golang
 <title>{{ .Title }}</title>
 ```

-Variables can also be defined and referenced.
+Variables can also be defined and referenced:

 ```golang
 {{ $address := "123 Main St."}}